Space Jam - Guilty Pleasure

 Regrettably, however, unlike the other Looney Tunes characters... she was not written with enough hijinks, depth, or charismatic charm to her.
 Throughout the movie, she was just there to be the Looney Tunes' more talented basketball player, as well as their sexy stand-in - especially for Bugs - and of course, take umbrage with being called 'doll'.
 Because of that, she fell flat as a compelling female co-lead.

 At this rate, I ought to compare her to three female characters who I knew very well because of how much their characteristics and interest factors outweighed their fanservice: Ariel from The Little Mermaid, Jasmine from Aladdin, and Misty from Pokémon.
 Yes, each of these ladies showed off some skin and became the subject of every boy's fantasies, but they were memorable because they had some identifiable personalities to them.
 Ariel was spirited and adventurous.
 Jasmine was sassy and determined.
 Misty was stubborn and expressive.
 Those facets in their personalities made each of them go down as role models in the eyes of girls everywhere, and for the right reasons.
-It even got to a point where, if these three characters showed up in different outfits, it would have made no difference if they showed skin.
+It even got to a point where, if these three characters showed up in different outfits, it would have made no difference if they showed skin or not.
 And that's a sign of good characterizations among women.

 Of course, it's one thing if Lola Bunny fell flat as a compelling female co-lead, but it's another thing entirely if she also fell flat as a new addition to the legendary Looney Tunes ensemble.
 The only major female characters who were ever established under that umbrella were Witch Hazel and Granny.
 Lola Bunny, if done right, could have been a very interesting character if she established some comedic quirks of her very own.
 But no, the movie just made her be the movie's sexy character, and nothing more.
 That prompts me to compare her to two more characters, inevitable as this may be: Minnie Mouse and Daisy Duck.
 They each were established as Mickey Mouse and Donald Duck's girlfriends, but they worked because they showed unique personalities that, in some ways, benefitted them and even complimented those of their boyfriends.
 Minnie Mouse, though not sophisticated, still had a bubbly attitude that jibed nicely with Mickey's more dashing, modest demeanor.
 And Daisy, more often than not, felt more like the more resolute half to Donald's wilder half, with her almost always taming Donald's inner beast whenever he lost his temper.
 For those reasons, those respectable personalities left Minnie and Daisy as recognizable characters for years and years, unlike what Lola Bunny started with.
 Her introduction, besides being the brains behind basketball, barely contributed anything to the Looney Tunes, or especially to Bugs Bunny, in a big way.